Navy Federal Credit Union Mortgage Reviews

 Application process

 To get a mortgage, start the preapproval process by logging in to your Navy Federal Credit Union account online.
-You should find a mortgage application or preapproval link within the portal.
+You should find a mortgage application or preapproval link in the portal.

 As you begin the application, be prepared to answer questions about your income, assets and debts.
 The organization uses a program called HomeSquad to assist you through the application process.
 It can connect to your bank accounts and verify account balances electronically.